Artificial-Intelligence-Group-7/AI/README.txt

 For Part 1 N Queens
 STEPS
-1)  Open the part 1 folder, run the 1.py file in python3.
+1)  Run the part1.py file in python3.
 2)  The program asks you to enter a number, Enter 1 for Astar and 2 for hill climbing.
 3)  Then the program asks for no of queens, enter a number and the program will display the solved state if it is solved and the time elapsed.